jhpyle/docassemble/_docs/scalability.md

 type of load balancer.

 On the "Configure Load Balancer" page, set the name to `docassembleLb`.
+Keep the "Scheme" as "internet-facing" and keep the "IP Address Type" set to "ipv4."
 Under "Listeners," keep the HTTP listener listening to port 80 and click "Add listener" to add a second listener.
 Set the "Load Balancer Protocol" to HTTPS and set the "Load Balancer Port" to port 443.

 Under "Availability Zones," make sure your default [VPC] is selected.
 Then select all of the "available subnets" by clicking the plus buttons